 When you have Type 2 diabetes, you’re at a higher risk for peripheral arterial disease (PAD) as well as critical limb ischemia (CLI).
 With CLI, there’s also a risk of tissue loss from ulcers and gangrene.
 And, for that reason, you’re more likely to need chronic limb-threatening ischemia treatment (CLTI).

 Recently, a study came out explaining how endovascular treatments can help with CLTI outcomes.
-Of course, our Houston area interventional radiologists are excited about these findings.
+Of course, our Houston and Dallas area interventional radiologists are excited about these findings.
 So, today, we’ll review how endovascular therapy can improve ischemia treatment outcomes.
 But first, let’s take a closer look at the complex conditions we’re exploring in this post: PAD, CLI and CLTI.

 What is PAD?

 Peripheral Artery Disease (PAD) describes a build-up of plaque in your arteries.
 With this condition, you’ll experience slower blood flow from the heart to the rest of your body.
 But what’s that plaque composed of?
 Well, it forms from cholesterol, calcium, fibrin, and fatty substances.
 Over time, that mix narrows or ‘hardens’ your arteries.
 (We call this Atherosclerosis.)
 And, once atherosclerosis sets in, reduced blood flow to your vital organs and limbs will make it harder for them to keep up with your body’s demands.
 Soon, you’ll notice painful symptoms such as leg cramps with movement.
 You may also develop changes in skin color, patches of hair loss on your legs, ulcers and other warning signs and symptoms.